 We all find it rather unnerving when client numbers are sparse, especially if we’ve recently come out of a bad situation where we’ve been ghosted or had to fire a client (hey, it happens to the best of us).

-That said, you can remedy this by hunting down some new freelance writing gigs.
 Whether this involves sending out applications via freelance writing job boards or cold pitching to relevant companies, you’ve got to put yourself out there.

 Why?
 Well, essentially, you’re never going to survive this business if you’re not willing to work for the work.
 Unfortunately, it doesn’t always just land in your lap, especially at the beginning of your freelance writing career.